-The Frame Data byte is further sub-divided into two main parts
+The Frame Data byte is sub-divided into two main parts:

 Type – Frame Data Length

-API Identifier 1 Byte (0x7E)
+API Identifier 1 Byte (0x01 for sending data)

 Command Data n-1 Bytes

-The Command Data byte is further sub-divided into 4 main parts, the last of which contains the user data.
+The Command Data section is further sub-divided into 4 main parts, the last of which contains the user data.
 The Frame ID can be independently set for each packet of data.
-However, since all communication data is resent in every packet, the response to missed frames would be the same as communicating the next frame.
+However, for the 218c application, all communication data is resent in every packet and therefore the response to missed frames would be the same as communicating the next frame.
 For this reason, the Frame ID will not be governed by our protocol, but will be available for use if teams would like to use it for troubleshooting.
+It is recommended that teams do not use 0x00 for their Frame ID, as this option disables acknowledgement messages from the XBee back to the microcontroller.

 Type – Command Data Length

-Frame ID 1 Byte (0x7E)
+Frame ID 1 Byte (team-determined, not 0x00)

 Destination Address 2 Bytes